Deven5945/pomodoro-planner/README.md

 This project is a lightweight personal planner for managing focus sessions.

 ## Makers
-Deven5945 - Conceptualizing, Back-end, Some UI Features Github Copilot - Front-end, Optimization, Write README
+Deven5945 - Conceptualizing, Back-end, Some UI Features <br>
+Github Copilot - Front-end, Optimization, Write README